tzyRachel/K-anonymity-Expectation/README.md

 (3) Randomly partition all patients into m buckets, say A1,...,Am.
 Simultaneously patients who match the query are also partitioned into m buckets, say B1,...,Bm.

-(4) Find the number of non buckets 'k-anonymous' among B1,...,Bm.
+(4) Find the number of non'k-anonymous' buckets among B1,...,Bm.

 #### **Directory structure**